IepIweidieng/TJAPlayer3/tja.md

 *d*<sub>0</sub>: Positive delay <br /> + *d*<sub>1</sub>: Negative delay & positive BPM <br /> + *d*<sub>2</sub>: Positive BPM & positive beat duration (with notes) | ![Musical beat-time diagram for positive delay and then negative delay](tja-assets/ba-t_pos-delay-then-neg-delay.svg) | ![Visual beat-time diagram for positive delay and then negative delay, positive BPM](tja-assets/bv-t_pos-delay-then-neg-delay_pos-bpm.svg)

 * In any [BMS scrolling mode](#bmscroll--hbscroll--nmscroll): The notes and bar lines initially scroll as if only the negative [`#DELAY`](#delay)(s) were used before the command-time effects of any positive [`#DELAY`](#delay)(s) are applied, which is the normal behavior of negative [`#DELAY`](#delay)s.
 The notes and bar lines are displayed to be scrolled ahead of their timing by the total remaining time duration of the command-time effects of positive [`#DELAY`](#delay)(s) defined before their definition, which is the normal behavior of positive [`#DELAY`](#delay)s.
+* However, a positive delay can be canceled by placing measures with negative time duration and then overriding the delays with measures with positive time durations, possibly because TaikoJiro tracks delays by elapsed beat position (similar to visual beat but increases when time duration is positive, and decrease otherwise).

 #### Compatibility Issues